Joshfairhead/Obsidian/Immanent/Regen Foundation/Archive/Distributed Governance Implementation Plan.md

 ### Convergent period (T/3mins)
 Element: Select / Decide
-- Formalising the cross domain 'epics'.
+- Formalising the cross domain 'epics', delegators and delegetees
 - Determining the accountabilities/responsibilities of these epics in relation to domains
 - What constraints do we need to set around how and when things are done?
 - Reflect on interactions, celebrate successes and share suggestions for improvement